 Model-free analysis

 We computed the following model-free measures of exploration.
 P(high reward) is the probability of choosing objectively the option with a higher deterministic reward.
 This measure quantifies ‘exploitation’.
 P(switch) is the probability of switching from the last chosen option, this quantifies ‘exploration’.
-P(unguided) is the probability of choosing the unguided option on the first free choice, i.e. P(switch) on the first free choice.
+P(unguided) is the probability of choosing the unguided option on the first free choice, i.e., P(switch) on the first free choice.
 P(unguided) is akin to p(high info) in previous human studies (Wilson et al., 2014).
 On later free choices, P(switch) could have both a directed and random component.
 We computed and compared the above measures between humans and rats (Experiment 1, 4), between different horizon conditions (Experiment 2), and between guided and free choices (nG = 0 vs nG = 1 in rats, Experiment 2).

 Hierarchical Bayesian analysis